Going on holidays with a toddler is basically just parenting in a different location, with a toddler that turns into a beast….

 -Plan holidays for the toddler phase of life

 -Create a holiday rhythm over routine.

 -Provide security through consistent boundaries and empathy.

-Flying with a toddler and our toddler packing list
+Road trips and flights with a toddler packing list

-Flights with toddlers can be really hit and miss.
+Long road trips and flights with toddlers can be tricky as they involve having to sit still for a long period of time.
 Ideally, if you can book your flight around sleep times so that at least part of your trip is relaxing, then this would be a great start.
 Unfortunately, even if you do this, it won’t always work out.
-Besides the nappy bag and snacks, ensure you have our toddler holiday packing list on hand;
+Besides snacks, ensure you have our toddler holiday packing list on hand;